-During examination, you may need to remove the clothing around the area.
+During the examination, you may need to remove the clothing around the area.
 It is important you are comfortable during sessions, so if you’re worried, be sure to speak to the therapist.

 After the examination, the physiotherapist will suggest the course of therapy they believe will be most beneficial for you.
 They will give you an overview of the treatment plan, explaining the techniques and the ideal number of sessions.
 If treating an illness, the physiotherapist may advise you on how to minimise the effects of the illness on daily life.
 For injury, they will advise you on ways you can prevent further problems.